HMS Flying Fish (1873): Early service and the Far East

 She commenced service with the East Indies Station in 1874 in the suppression of the slave trade off the East African coast.
 She paid off in 1878 for conversion to a survey vessel and in 1880 commenced hydrographic surveys in the East Indies.
 In December 1880 she arrived in Hong Kong to commence surveying duties in East Asia (on the China Station) under the command of Richard F Hoskyn.
-In November 1881, a party of sailors from the ship formed an honour guard for George French, Chief Justice of the British Supreme Court for China and Japan who had died in Kobe.
+In November 1881, in Kobe, Japan, a party of sailors from the ship formed an honour guard for George French, Chief Justice of the British Supreme Court for China and Japan who had died in that city.

 Involvement in the Imo incident

 In July 1882, Flying Fish was involved in the rescue of the Japanese legation which had escaped from Seoul after an armed uprising by mutinous Korean troops there.
 Flying Fish transported the surviving members of the legation back to Japan.
-On 17 November, for his part in rescuing the survivors, the Emperor of Japan presented the captain with a pair of bronze vases and some books - including one on the ancient conquest of Korea.
+On 17 November, for his part in rescuing the survivors, the Emperor of Japan presented the captain with a pair of bronze vases and some books – including one on the ancient conquest of Korea.

-It is commonly said (but not proven) that the British sailors on this mission played the first game of football or soccer in Korean history and thereby introduced the game to Korea.
+It is commonly said, though unproven, that the British sailors on this mission played the first game of football or soccer in Korean history and thereby introduced the game to Korea.

 Russian scare and later service

-From 1883–1887 she was under the command of John Maclear.
-During the Russian war scare of 1885 she was rearmed and rejoined fleet duties, however in 1886, she reverted to survey duties on the Australia Station.
+From 1883 to 1887, she was under the command of John Maclear.
+During the Russian war scare of 1885, she was rearmed and rejoined fleet duties.
+However in 1886, she reverted to survey duties on the Australia Station.
 She left the Australia Station later in 1886 and returned to England where she paid off.
 She was sold in 1888.

+Legacy

 Flying Fish Cove on Christmas Island is named after her.
 During the visit to this island collections of animal specimens were made by the crew.
 This collection was reviewed in England and new species were described, including a previously unknown fruit bat species Pteropus natalis that is only found on the island.

 A species of snake, Ramphotyphlops exocoeti, is named after her ("exocet" means "flying fish").